altalang/ofs/README.md

 First, you will need your download path for your ObjectiveFS pacakge.
 This can be found on the [ObjectiveFS download page](https://objectivefs.com/install).

 Edit your cluster configuration with `kops edit cluster <cluster-name>` and add an appropriate hook to install the necessary packages and flexvolume driver.
-Here is an example for a cluster based on Ubuntu (be sure to change the plugin paths as needed, described above) using ObjectiveFS 6.7.2:
+Here is an example for a cluster based on Ubuntu (be sure to change the plugin paths as needed, described above) using ObjectiveFS 6.7.2 (be sure to change the download link to your own download link):

 ```yaml
 spec: